• Home

 That randomness (which you can control in some GPT apps with a setting called "temperature") ensures that ChatGPT isn't just responding to every single response with what amounts to a stock answer.
 It's running each prompt through the entire neural network each time, and rolling a couple of dice here and there to keep things fresh.
 Its understanding of natural language also allows it to parse the subtle differences between "What is Zapier?" and "What does Zapier do?"
 While fundamentally similar questions, you would expect the answer to be slightly different.
 Whatever way you ask things, ChatGPT is not likely to start claiming that Zapier is a color from Mars, but it will mix up the following words based on their relative likelihoods.

-While natural language processing is a huge part of ChatGPT, over the past year, the chatbot has become increasingly multimodal.
-That means that, using GPT-4o (and soon, GPT-4o mini), ChatGPT can also understand images and audio as part of the same prompt.
+While natural language processing is the defining feature of ChatGPT, it's also multimodal.
+That means that ChatGPT can understand text, images, and audio (among other inputs) as part of the same prompt.

 What is the ChatGPT API?